milohr/babe-qt/README.md

 # Babe
 ## Tiny Qt Babe Music Player

-#### Babe is a tiny Qt music player to keep you favorite songs at hand
+#### Babe is a tiny Qt music player to keep your favorite songs at hand

 https://milohr.github.io/BabeIt/